AnthonyRaborn/tutoRials/quick tutorials/mini_tutorial_rpushbullet.md

-something happened to the computer itself (rather than the R code); if you have a idea of how long each checkpoint should take, and it’s been a while since the last checkpoint was reached, you may need to rush down to the lab and see what’s going on\!
+something happened to the computer itself (rather than the R code); if you have a idea of how long each checkpoint should take, and it’s been a while since the last checkpoint was reached, you may need to rush down to the lab and see what’s going on!

 Here’s a further example you can try.
-We can use the `Sys.sleep()` function to put R “on hold” for a specified number of seconds; using a few of these in a row provides an easy test of your RPushbullet setup\!
+We can use the `Sys.sleep()` function to put R “on hold” for a specified number of seconds; using a few of these in a row provides an easy test of your RPushbullet setup!

 ``` r
 library(RPushbullet)